François-Xavier Roth: Biography

 Roth was the last chief conductor of the SWR Sinfonieorchester Baden-Baden und Freiburg, before its merger with the SWR Sinfonieorchester Stuttgart to form the SWR Symphonieorchester.
 He conducted the final concert of the SWR Sinfonieorchester Baden-Baden und Freiburg on 17 July 2016 in Freiburg.
 In March 2017, the London Symphony Orchestra announced the appointment of Roth as its new principal guest conductor, effective September 2017.

 In July 2020, Roth first guest-conducted the SWR Symphonieorchester.
 He returned to the orchestra for a subsequent guest-conducting engagement in June 2021.
-In September 2022, the SWR announced the appointment of Roth as the next chief conductor of the SWR Symphonieorchester, effective with the 2025-2026 season, with an initial contract of 5 years.
-In parallel with this announcement, the city of Cologne, also in September 2022, announced that Roth is to stand down as Gürzenich-Kapellmeister and chief conductor of the Cologne Opera at the close of the 2024-2025 season.
+In September 2022, the SWR announced the appointment of Roth as the next chief conductor of the SWR Symphonieorchester, effective with the 2025–2026 season, with an initial contract of 5 years.
+In parallel with this announcement, the city of Cologne, also in September 2022, announced that Roth is to stand down as Gürzenich-Kapellmeister and chief conductor of the Cologne Opera at the close of the 2024–2025 season.

+In May 2024, allegations of sexting and sexual harassment of musicians were made against Roth.
+The French magazine Le Canard enchaîné and the German online magazine VAN were the first to report on the allegations.
+Roth was replaced as conductor of a concert that evening by Les Siècles at the Théâtre des Champs-Élysées.
+In July 2024, the city of Cologne announced the close of Roth's tenure as Gürzenich-Kapellmeister and chief conductor of the Cologne Opera with immediate effect, one season earlier than the previously scheduled tenure conclusion, in light of these allegations.

+Roth's son Félix Roth is a musician and French horn player.
 Roth was created a Chevalier of the Légion d'honneur in the Bastille Day Honours List 2017.
 In January 2018, Roth was nominated "Artiste associé" at the Philharmonie de Paris, which is also linked to his work with the children's orchestra Démos, an initiative based on the model of El Sistema.

-Roth's son Félix Roth is a musician and French horn player.